isobelbutler/Game/README.md

     <div class="control"><button class="tool_button" id="harvest"></button></div>
 </div>
 ```
 I changed this so that each button was a radio instead, meaning only one could be selected at a time.
-However, this removed my button styling and replaced it with a default radio button, so I added labels with corresponding css that would make them display like my original button, and used display: none to hide the default radio button.
+However, this removed my button styling and replaced it with a default radio button, so I added labels with corresponding CSS that would make them display like my original button, and used *display: none* to hide the default radio button.
 ```html
 <div class="box controls_section">
     <div class="control">